JohannesNakayama/ProcessMining.jl/contributor_resources/MILESTONES.md

-# :checkered_flag: Milestones for 2021 :checkered_flag:
+# :checkered_flag: Milestones :checkered_flag:

-This document outlines the next milestones for this project that I hope will be reachable in 2021.
+This document outlines the next milestones for this project.
 I attempted to be as concise as possible and to formulate goals that will allow us to check off milestones as we go.